W&T Interfaces

 }

-After entering the IP address for the Web-IO in the text field tb_IP and Port 80 in the text field tb_port, clicking on the bt_connect button allows a connection to be opened.
+After entering the IP address for the Web-IO in the text field tb_IP and Port 42280 in the text field tb_Port, clicking on the bt_Connect button allows a connection to be opened.
 If no IP address or port is entered, a message is displayed in the status bar

-So that the program can run asynchronous, it does not wait for events, but rather uses callback routines.
-Callback methods are initialized when a process is started and invoked when the corresponding event occurs, i.e. for example when a connection is opened, for sending or receiving.
+So that the program can run asynchronously, it does not wait for events but rather uses callback routines.
+Callback methods are initialized when a process is started and called, when the corresponding event takes place, in other words for example when the connection is opened, when sending or receiving.

 private void bt_Connect_Click(object sender, System.EventArgs e)